English to French Legal Document Translations

-If your company requires English to French legal document translation services, please remember that there is still a good deal of inconsistency among French language financial terms and their British and US equivalents.
+If your company requires English to French legal translation services, please remember that there is still a good deal of inconsistency among French language financial terms and their British and US equivalents.
 This is due partly to the fact that in some cases there are several acceptable ways to say the same thing.
 Sometimes this comes down to the preference expressed by the client or target audience.

-Contact All Language Alliance, Inc. today to obtain legal document translation rates for French to English translation services, for English into French legal text translation, legal contract translation, to hire French interpreters for legal depositions, or to retain an English to French medical interpreters today.
+Contact All Language Alliance, Inc. today to obtain legal document translation rates for French to English translation services, for English into French legal text translation, legal contract translation, to hire French interpreters for legal depositions, or to retain an English to French medical interpreter.